rikkarth/rikkarth.streambit.dev/src/docs/introduction.md

 I'm Ricardo and I'm from Portugal 🇵🇹.

-<br>I'm passionate about computers, gaming and music, I enjoy learning, and when possible I like to contribute meaningfully to the field.
+<br>I'm passionate about computers, gaming and music, I enjoy learning and I've contributed to multiple open-source projects in Java.

 <br> I'm a Software Engineer at **Eidosmedia**.
 I'm part of the Engineering R&D AI Department, focusing on the design and development of innovative, AI-powered software solutions.